deepaktalwardt/lgsvl_micromobility_ros_pkgs/README.md

 This package provides a ROS node for data collection from the LGSVL Simulator.
 This currently supports collecting camera images, depth sensor images, LiDAR point clouds and 2D, 3D ground truths at synchronized time intervals.

 ## lgsvl_mm_prediction
 This package uses a trained YOLOv3 model to run inferences on incoming camera images from the LGSVL simulator.
-It outputs the results in two separate ways (1) in a separate window with detection boxes, (2) directly into the simulator by publishing to Autoware specific topics.
+It outputs the results in two separate ways:
+1. In a separate window with detection boxes.
+2. Directly into the simulator by publishing to Autoware specific topics.

 ## lgsvl_msgs
 This package has been provided by [LGSVL](https://github.com/lgsvl) and is cloned from their original repository [here](https://github.com/lgsvl/lgsvl_msgs).